kitsudaiki/OpenHanami/README.md

 ## Roadmap

-- **0.1.0**
-    - *content*:
-        - first prototype with basic feature-set

-- **0.2.0**
-    - *expected date*: Q1 2023
-    - *content*:
-        - no new features but only improving the current state with:
-            - bugfixes
-            - additional validation
-            - more documentation
+- [ ] improve documentation
-            - ...
+- [ ] Open-API REST-documentation

-- **0.3.0**
+- learning-process:
-    - *expected date*: end Q2 2023
-    - *content*:
+    - [ ] GPU-support
-        - complete implementation of the core-concept and further evaluation and improvement of the learning-process:
-            - allow to use it as spiking-neuronal-network
+    - [ ] allow to use it as spiking-neuronal-network
-            - remove strict layer-structure, which is still enforced by hard configuration at the moment
+    - [ ] remove strict layer-structure, which is still enforced by hard configuration at the moment
-            - build 3-dimensional networks
+    - [ ] build 3-dimensional networks
-        - further evaluation and improving of the core-process
-        - add classical static neuronal networks with GPU-support
+    - [ ] add classical static neuronal networks

-- **0.4.0**
-    - *expected date*: Q4 2023
-    - *content*:
+- [ ] Multi-Node-Setups
-        - first Multi-Node-Setup

 ## Issue-Overview